 Since this network needs not really get a high resolution at the beginning, a multi-scale approach can be used to speed up considerably the water initialization process.
-For both space and time multi-scale procedures, the common idea is the following: to start coarse and fast, and to slow down
+For both space and time multi-scale procedures, the common idea is the following: to start coarse and fast, and to slow down input

 Algorithm 13: Obtains the shadow image from the landscape.
-Aiguittiini TO.
-Obtams une shauow mage . monn UIIC ianuscape.